Slang Australian terms that originated or were used in wartime

 Battlefield Colloquialisms of the Great War (WW1)

-(Appears to have been previously called "Glossary of WW1
+Appears to have been referred to elsewhere as "Glossary of WW1

 on terms used on the Western Front by British soldiers it is not a list of